A Legal Opinion is a determination of the legal situation with regard to a situation, company or transaction.

 Legal Opinions are often issued by (larger) law firms.
 Usually the customers who request it are foreign companies that have no knowledge of local law.
 They therefore need an image of the legal situation, on the basis of which they can determine their policy.
 They want, in short, certainty.
 In general, only partners within a law firm are authorized to issue a legal opinion.
 It can involve various legal questions, the answers of which are often combined in one legal opinion:

-- Are Mr. X and Mr. Y executive directors and do they have representative authority for the transaction?
+- Are Mr. A executive directors and do they have representative authority for the transaction?

 - Are there labor law claims?

 - Is the company involved in a legal procedure or dispute?

 - Has bankruptcy or suspension of payments been applied for?

 However, lawyers must keep a close eye on what they advise.
 For example, a Dutch lawyer may only make statements about Dutch law, as he has studied this.
 The documents of the Chamber of Commerce can also be out of date.
 A bankruptcy can also have been applied for just a day in advance and not yet processed.
 Or it may have been requested an hour after issuing the Legal Opinion (bankruptcies have retroactive effect until past midnight).
 Lawyers will therefore have to make a lot of reservations, because otherwise they can be held liable by acustomer who has given a wrong advice.

 Most larger offices annually issue dozens to hundreds of Legal Opinions.